Catholic Indulgences: What They Actually Are (and Aren't)

 First, what it is not.
 An indulgence is not forgiveness of sins.
 Forgiveness of sins happens in one of two ways in Catholic theology: baptismally, for the sins one brought into the water, and sacramentally through confession for sins committed after baptism.
 An indulgence presupposes that forgiveness has already happened.
 It addresses something else.

 Second, what it is.
 It is the remission—the cancellation—of the temporal punishment due to sin.
-To see what that means, we need a distinction Catholic theology has worked with since the patristic era.
+To see what that means, we need a distinction with which Catholic theology has worked since the patristic era.

 The Two Consequences of Sin